13rac1/git-dev-workflow/README.md

 10. Use factors to support CentOS.
 11. Fix clean/reset in the post-receive.
 12. Use rsync instead of cp for copying public files.
+13. Arbitrary number of environments.
+14. Vagrant script for local development.
+15. Support for load balancers.
+16. Support for external Redis.
+17. install.sh to automate steps 2-6
+18. Add log of gdw commands

 Warning
 -------